-3 Business Benefits of the Azure Cloud
+Azure Benefits: 3 Business Benefits of Azure Cloud Support & Services

-Designed for the modern business, the flexible Azure cloud platform allows small and medium sized businesses to build, deploy, and manage applications by leveraging the power of Microsoft’s global network of datacenters.
-The flexibility provides businesses with both Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) capabilities.
-Azure is easily integrated with existing IT environments which allows businesses to leverage the power and scalability of a hybrid cloud IT infrastructure.
+It’s a name that’s making a lot of headlines in the cloud storage and business worlds: Microsoft Azure.
+Azure was named the leader in Gartner’s Public Cloud Storage Services for the second consecutive year - for good reason.
+Designed for the modern business, the flexible cloud platform empowers businesses to build, deploy, and manage applications by leveraging Microsoft’s global data center network.
+This flexibility provides businesses with Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) capabilities.
+Microsoft Azure cloud services are easily integrated with existing IT environments, providing the power and scalability of a hybrid cloud IT infrastructure.

 The longer a company is in business, the more digital information they accumulate.
 Over time, data is accessed less and less and eventually given archive status.
 To accommodate this archived data, businesses can purchase hardware or they can opt for cloud storage.
 Azure’s Blob storage is a service that allows businesses to store large amounts of unstructured data (i.e. text or binary data) and allows users to access that data from anywhere in the world through an active internet connection.
 To learn more about Azure, please watch the following video.